Washington Collaborative Divorce Process

-If you believe you and your spouse can dissolve the marriage in a calm manner with the shared goal of deciding what is fair for both parties, you may be able to skip the litigation process and opt for a collaborative divorce instead.
+When most people think about ending a marriage, stress and complex emotions are typically the first things that come to mind.
+Many couples think that divorces must involve conflict and animosity, but that doesn’t have to be the case.
+If you believe you and your spouse can dissolve your marriage in a calm manner with a shared goal to decide what is fair for both parties, you may be able to skip the litigation process and opt for a collaborative divorce instead.

 Why Consider a Collaborative Divorce?

 When you decide to go the litigation route and take your divorce through the court systems, a judge has the temporary and final say in the conditions surrounding your divorce.
-You and your spouse remain in control under a collaborative divorce, working together to achieve resolution.
+In a collaborative divorce, however, you and your spouse remain in control, working together to achieve resolution.
+This route is more amicable and much less stressful.

 Both you and your spouse will need to retain a Washington collaborative divorce attorney to handle your case.
-Instead of looking out only for their client, the lawyers must work as a unit to figure out an agreeable end to the marriage.
+Instead of looking out only for their client, your lawyers will work together to figure out an agreeable end to the marriage.

-In addition to each of your lawyers, you will consult with experts such as accountants, real estate brokers, and a child custody specialist.
+In addition to each of your lawyers, you will consult with experts, including an accountant, a real estate broker, and a child custody specialist.
 These experts will be neutral, unlike in the traditional divorce process, and are there to help you make decisions that are best for everyone involved.

 To begin a collaborative divorce, an agreement must be signed stating that both spouses and lawyers agree to work out the details of the divorce in a respectful manner out of court.